hippie-cycling/K4TOOLS/README.md

 ## Two string calculations

 It is suspected that K4 might be a two layer cipher.
-XOR (based on 8 bit ASCII) has been implemented as it is a promising reversible operation that can be easily performed on paper.
-It also supports the main non-reversible boolean operations (AND, OR, NAND...).

-Base 5 mod 26 subtraction of two strings is also supported, another reversible operation.

-Note that the results from the previous operations are mapped to (A-Z) ASCII or (65-90) decimal.
+Two main reversible operations are implemented: XOR (based on 5 bit decimal alphabet position) and Modular subtraction (based on ASCII).

 ## Single string analysis and manipulation